-Microsoft is going all in on game streaming as well with its xCloud service.
+Microsoft is going all-in on game streaming as well with its xCloud service.
 This game-streaming service allows you to play games on everything from your Xbox to a mobile phone.
 The success of Xbox Game Pass should supplement this, providing those who want to download games instead of streaming them with another option.
-You will also be able to stream games from your own console to a mobile device for free, and all your purchased games on Xbox systems are eligible.
+You can stream games from your own console to a mobile device for free, and all your purchased games on Xbox systems are eligible.

 The service offers other perks, like bundling in Xbox Live Gold with Xbox Game Pass Ultimate, and also includes EA Play, Electronic Arts’ new game subscription service.
+Remember, Xbox Live Gold is the service that enables online play.
 Xbox Game Pass Ultimate is $14.99 per month and features a ton of extra perks.
 In short, you can get an Xbox Series X with Xbox Game Pass Ultimate and have access to hundreds of games without having to actually buy them.
 Plus, Game Pass works on PC and other devices, meaning you can play these games nearly anywhere.
 What Microsoft lacks in exclusive launch games, it makes up for with consumer-friendly services like Game Pass.

 Both the PS5 and Xbox Series X have enough features to justify a purchase, but they also have downsides that you should be aware of.
 In terms of price, the least expensive way to get the best-looking games is by purchasing the Digital Edition PS5 for $399, though these are difficult to find.
 If you’re someone who has loved Sony’s excellent output of first-party exclusives, the PS5 should be your go-to.
 The company will continue releasing top-tier exclusives, like Marvel’s Spider-Man: Miles Morales, Demon’s Souls, God of War: Ragnarok, Gran Turismo 7, and Sackboy: A Big Adventure, to name a few.